INTERNATIONAL ARBITRATION: AN ANTITHESIS TO STATE SOVEREIGNTY OR A NEED IN THE GLOBALISED WORLD.

 - The international branch of the American Arbitration Association

 - The London Court of International Arbitration (LCIA)

 - Singapore International Arbitration Centre (SIAC)

-Further there exist a body of specialist Arbitrative Dispute Resolution such as the World Intellectual Property Organization (WIPO); it is a neutral body and a non-profit dispute resolution.
-Where private parties settle their cross border dispute with relates to intellectual property and technology without recourse to a regular court proceeding or in other word words outside court.
+Further there exists a body of specialist Arbitrative Dispute Resolution such as the World Intellectual Property Organization (WIPO); it is a neutral body and a non-profit dispute resolution.
+Where private parties settle their cross border dispute with relates to intellectual property and technology without recourse to a regular court proceeding or in other words words outside court.